vmware/dod-compliance-and-automation/content/en/docs/Automation Tools/ansible.md

 ```

 ### Collections/Modules
-A format in which Ansible content is distributed that can contain playbooks, roles, modules, and plugins.
-You can install and use collections through Ansible Galaxy.
+Collections are a format in which Ansible content is distributed that can contain playbooks, roles, modules, and plugins.
+Collections can be installed and used through Ansible Galaxy.

-In this project we primarily use collections to install modules which are the code or binaries that Ansible copies to and executes on each managed node (when needed) to accomplish the action defined in each Task.
-Each module has a particular use, from administering users on a specific type of database to managing VLAN interfaces on a specific type of network device.
+Collections are primarily used in this project to install modules, which are the code or binaries that Ansible copies to and runs on each managed node (when needed) to accomplish the action defined in each Task.
+Each module has a particular use, including from administering users on a specific type of database to managing VLAN interfaces on a specific type of network device.

-In the example below we are using the `ansible.builtin.template` module.
+In the example below the `ansible.builtin.template` module is being used:
 ```yml
 ###################################################################################################################################
 - name: PHTN-40-000003 - Update audit.STIG.rules file